ToyotaInfoTech/RAMN/docs/hardware/body.rst

 	Schematic of the Lights circuitry

 The LEDs are driven by a `STP08CP05 <https://www.st.com/resource/en/datasheet/stp08cp05.pdf>`_ IC.
-The STP08CP05 is a LED driver controlled by a simple `shift-register <https://en.wikipedia.org/wiki/Shift_register>`_ circuit.
+The STP08CP05 is an LED driver controlled by a simple `shift-register <https://en.wikipedia.org/wiki/Shift_register>`_ circuit.
 In practice, the STP08CP05 is controlled by the SPI output of ECU D, and is multiplexed with other SPI devices.
 The SPI signals can easily be accessed through external probes.

 Communications are done in 3.3V, but the LEDs are powered from the 5V line.
 R15 is used to set the current (~10mA).